luopio/py-thermal-printer/README.md

 If on a Raspberry Pi and using the GPIO UART pins, remember to use a level shifter between the printer (5V) and the RPi (3V3).

+For more detailed step-by-step instructions see [this tutorial](http://geekgurldiaries.blogspot.fi/2012/12/little-box-of-geek-project.html).

 UART can be changed by passing the device path to the constructor:
 `p = printer.ThermalPrinter(serialport="/dev/ttyUSB0")`